Faith in Action holds first gala at Rockwoods since pandemic hit

 Faith in Action held one of the first and few galas on March 13 at Rockwoods in Otsego.

-“The gala was very successful even though it was challenging to set up and plan with the ever-changing state guidelines and restrictions,” said Maureen Baty, an event organizer.
+“The gala was very successful even though it was challenging to set up and plan with the ever-changing state guidelines and restrictions,” Maureen Baty, an event organizer said.
 “Since last year’s event was canceled, we were very grateful to have our gala in person and have 90 people attend.”

 This was Rockwood’s first event in months and the entertainer comedian, Bill Arnold from Triple Expresso, said this was his first performance since the start of the pandemic.
 Arnold shared that it was so nice to hear people laugh again.
 Everyone enjoyed supporting this ministry and celebrating what God is doing even amid the pandemic, Baty said.